tf-shohag/Seentics/services/analytics/README.md

 ### Database Configuration

-The service is optimized for TimescaleDB with the following features:
+The service is optimized for PostgreSQL with the following features:

-- **Hypertables**: Automatic partitioning by time
+- **Partitioning**: Automatic partitioning by time for better performance
-- **Compression**: Data compression after 7 days
+- **Indexing**: Optimized indexes for time-series queries
 - **Retention**: Automatic data cleanup after 90 days
 - **Continuous Aggregates**: Pre-computed hourly and daily statistics
 - **Connection Pooling**: Optimized connection management